fernviridian/pipeline-mini-project/README.md

 This demo uses [Terraform](https://www.terraform.io/) for infrastructure-as-code configuration to configure AWS resources for the deployment pipeline.

-We can install T erraform from https://www.terraform.io/downloads.html, but for this demo, version `0.12.4` was used.
+We can install Terraform from https://www.terraform.io/downloads.html, but for this demo, version `0.12.4` was used.
 The following links are for Linux and Mac, respectively:
 * (MacOS) https://releases.hashicorp.com/terraform/0.12.4/terraform_0.12.4_darwin_amd64.zip
 * (Linux) https://releases.hashicorp.com/terraform/0.12.4/terraform_0.12.4_linux_amd64.zip